 When children are trafficked, no violence, deception or coercion needs to be involved, trafficking is merely the act of transporting or harbouring them for exploitative work.

 1 in 4 victims of modern slavery globally are children.
 In the UK, 43% of victims of modern slavery in the UK are children.
+Over the past 15 years, globally, the number of child victims of human trafficking has tripled.

 Over 5 million children are subjected to forced marriage.
 A pimp (someone who exploits people sexually) can make between $150,000-$200,000 per child every year.
 The global average age for a sex-trafficked child is 13-14 years old.
 50% of sexually exploited children are boys and 76% of transactions for human trafficking with underage girls, start on the internet.